Nothing says fall like pumpkin! We love our pumpkin spice lattes, pumpkin pies, and of course, our jack o’lanterns.

 You can tell a pumpkin is ripe when its skin has turned a deep solid color.
 A ripe pumpkin will sound hollow when thumped, and it will resist being punctured when you press your nail into the rind.

 Harvest your pumpkins on a dry day.
 Wait to harvest your pumpkins until the vines have died back and the rinds are hard.
 Do not twist or rip the pumpkin off the vine.
 Instead, use a sharp knife to cut the stem of the pumpkin.
-Leave plenty of stem intact to slow down the decaying process.
+Leave plenty of stems intact to slow down the decaying process.

 How to Store Pumpkins